layerml/onboarding-project/tutorial1/README.md

 │   │   │   ├── dataset.yaml
 ```

-> Copy the block below and paste into the dataset.yaml file
+> Copy the block below and paste it into the dataset.yaml file
 ```yaml
 # For more information on Dataset Configuration: https://docs.beta.layer.co/docs/datacatalog/datasets